aminrashidbeigi/aminrashidbeigi.github.io/content/about/index.en.md

 Hi!
 I am Amin and I hold a B.S. in Computer Engineering and an M.S. in Artificial Intelligence.

-Currently, I am a software engineer at [Divar](https://divar.ir) Tech Company.
+Currently, I am a software engineer at [Delivery Hero](https://www.deliveryhero.com/) in Berlin, Germany.

 You can contact me via email at a.rashidbeigi at gmail.com.